-Fortunately, there are two fairly simple ways you can cut your energy bill to ribbons: buying the right appliances and using them efficiently.
-We’ll take you through how to do both of these things now.
+Did you know your appliances may account for a whopping 25% of your home energy use?1 Fortunately, there are two fairly simple ways you may be able to increase your energy savings: buying the right energy-rated appliances and using them efficiently.
+We’ll take you through how to do both.

-Although you may save money upfront on the price of the machine, a lower star rating will indicate lower efficiency; consequently, the cheaper upfront appliances may cost you more in the long run than more energy-efficient appliances.
+Although you may save money upfront on the price of the machine, a lower star rating will indicate lower efficiency; consequently, cheaper upfront appliances may cost you more in the long run than more energy-efficient appliances.

 Choosing your appliance: